Articles by City & Category

 While Fast Pass tickets facilitate streamlined access to the museum, keep in mind that general admission tickets are always discounted to Illinois residents and further discounted to residents of Chicago.

-You can save 51% on Fast Pass admission to the Art Institute of Chicago and four more top Chicago attractions with the Chicago CityPASS.
+You can save on admission to the Art Institute of Chicago and four more top Chicago attractions with Chicago CityPASS® tickets.
 This is a great option for out-of-towners looking to explore the best of what Chicago has to offer at the lowest price.
-You can purchase booklets or printable/mobile vouchers online or at the museum admission counter for the same low price.
-Visitors using the Chicago CityPASS receive a free audio guide at the Art Institute, too.
+You can purchase mobile tickets online, or you can purchase or CityPASS® admission cards are available at some attractions for the same low price.
+CityPASS® tickets include Fast Pass admission to the permanent collection and non-ticketed special exhibitions.

 For an up-to-date look at all Art Institute of Chicago prices, be sure to visit the Admission Information section of their website.